tintin10q/csai_ml_final_summary/ML_final_summary.md

 - Hierarchical clustering gives more holistic view, can help with picking the number of clusters for other techniques

 ## Density based clustering methods (DBSCAN)
-Density-Based Spatial Clustering of applications with noise (DBSCAN) is a clustering technique were you devide the datapoints into 3 groups based on hyperparameters called **Density** this is the number of points within a specified radius r. r is usually called **epsilon**.
+Density-Based Spatial Clustering of applications with noise (DBSCAN) is a clustering technique were you divide the datapoints into 3 groups based on hyperparameters called **Density** this is the number of points within a specified radius r. r is usually called **epsilon**.
 The 3 groups are:
 - **Core points**: Points with more than a specified number of points (min_samples) within epsilon.
 This includes samples inside the cluster
-- **Border points** Points with fewer then min_samples within epsilon, but is in the neighborhood of a core point.
+- **Border points** Points with fewer than min_samples within epsilon, but is in the neighborhood of a core point.
 So one of the points that makes another point a core point
 - **Noise points**: Any point that is not a core or border point.

 So if a point is close to a lot of other points it is a core point.
 If a point contributed to making a point a core point it becomes a border point.
 All the other points are noise points.

 ![DBSCAN](DBSCAN.png)

-### DBSCAN Algoritm
+### DBSCAN Algorithm
 1. Start with a core sample/point
 2. Recursively find neighbors that are also core points and add them to the cluster
 3. Also add samples within epsilon that are not core points (but don’t recurse) this means adding the border points but don't search further with those points
 4. If no other points are “reachable”, pick another core point to start a new cluster.
-5. Repeat till you went trough all core points
+5. Repeat till you went through all core points
 6. Remaining points are labeled outliers/noise points

 ![DBSCAN in action](DBSCAN_in_action.png)